Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 Table 1

-The biomarker panel provides new insights into the mechanisms of gill disease and represents a promising tool for future diagnostic applications.
 In parallel, the study identified distinct microbial signatures associated with gill disease progression, with taxa such as Candidatus Branchiomonas, Candidatus Rubidus, and Tenacibaculum consistently linked to pathology.
+The biomarker panel and microbial signatures provide new insights into the mechanisms of gill disease and represents a promising tool for future diagnostic and health interventions.

 In Scotland, seasonal variation was a key factor, with gill disease peaking in autumn and correlating strongly with environmental conditions.
 Microbiome diversity declined significantly after transfer to seawater, at which point Candidatus Clavichlamydia salmonicola became dominant.
-Transcriptomic analysis showed that time since seawater transfer was a stronger determinant of gill health than smolt origin, with immune activation and tissue remodelling processes driving much of the observed variation.
-Non-invasive sampling using RNA extracted from gill swabs were also tested, showing promise for detecting the more abundantly expressed biomarkers.
+Transcriptomic analysis showed that immune activation and tissue remodelling processes were driving much of the observed variation between samples.
+Non-invasive sampling using RNA extracted from gill swabs were tested, showing promise for detecting the more abundantly expressed biomarkers.
+In the future, using swabs to determine biomarker expression could add an important non-invasive tool to a health practitioner’s toolbox.

 Figure 2

 Figure 2.
-Mean AGD score, PGD score, and body weight of fish fed control or functional diets during the autumn trial.
-Fish on the functional diet showed slightly lower average PGD scores than controls, but Mann-Whitney U tests indicated no statistically significant differences for AGD (p = 0.27), PGD (p = 0.40), or bodyweight (p = 0.11).
-Mean body weight was marginally higher in the control group.
+Mean AGD score, PGD score of sampled fish fed control or test diet during the autumn trial.
+Fish on the test diet showed slightly lower average PGD scores than controls, but Mann-Whitney U tests indicated no statistically significant differences for AGD (p = 0.27), PGD (p = 0.40).

 In Tasmania, biomarker robustness was further demonstrated under higher seawater temperatures.
-However, functional feeds provided only limited mitigation of gill health impacts in these warmer conditions.
 Pathogen communities differed notably between regions: while Scottish fish showed signatures of bacterial drivers, Tasmanian fish were heavily affected by Neoparamoeba perurans, the causative agent of AGD.
 Transcriptomic profiling identified inflammation-related genes as promising early-warning indicators in these outbreaks.
-Freshwater treatment, although commonly used to manage AGD, produced highly variable outcomes among individual fish, suggesting that more personalised or adaptive management strategies may be required.
-The findings also underscored the challenges posed by climate change, with rising ocean temperatures likely to intensify gill disease severity and reduce the effectiveness of nutritional interventions.
+Freshwater treatment, although commonly used to manage AGD, produced highly variable outcomes amongst individual fish, suggesting that more personalised or adaptive management strategies may be required.
+The findings also underscored the challenges posed by climate change, with rising ocean temperatures likely to intensify gill disease severity

 The project’s dissemination and engagement activities ensured that findings reached both scientific and industry audiences.
 Results were communicated through peer-reviewed publications, conference presentations, stakeholder reports, and a dedicated SAIC workshop on gill health diagnostics.
 Project leaders also contributed expertise to a Scottish Parliamentary inquiry into salmon aquaculture, demonstrating the broader policy relevance of the research.